Setting up a Business in Turkey | Important Note 2019

 Principal Business Entities

-There are different forms of business setups which can be incorporated in Turkey.
+There are different forms of Setting up A Business in Turkey which can be incorporated in Turkey.
 Following are the form of businesses:

 - The Joint Stock (Anonim) – In local language, it is known as Anonim Şirket (AŞ)

 - The Limited Liability Company – It is also known as Limited Sirket (Ltd. Sti.) in the local language

 Turkish government welcomes all the foreign investors to explore options in the country by implementing flexible FDI rules and regulations and eliminating several restrictions for foreign investors to similar kind of legal support as the local companies in Turkey as per the Commercial Code.

 Companies incorporated in Turkey can enjoy several benefits and advantages along with the free of cost transfer of company profits, repatriating local profits to the parent company, fees, and royalties.
 Just like the local business owners enjoy different incentive schemes, foreign investors will be to leverage the same benefits.
 In order to make the joint venture company incorporation more popular and flexible for the foreign investors in the oil exploration segment, the government has liberalized the rules and regulations of import controls.
 In order to incorporate a company in Turkey, equity participation of local citizens is not required, the foreign business incorporated can be 100% owned by foreign nationals.